apostrophecms/apostrophe-favicons/README.md

 The image libraries that the `favicons` leverages are pure Javascript implementations.
 Selecting large files will see significant busy time as Apostrophe works through the crops.

 ### Install
+Some flavors of linux don't come pre bundled with `bzip2`, which you'll need for a sub dependency `> yum install bzip2`

+and then
 `> npm install apostrophe-favicons`

 ### Example config